Skip To Main Content

 Emerging 1L Combination Strategies

-KRAS G12C–mutant NSCLC Is Unique
+KRAS G12C–Mutant NSCLC Is Unique

 KRAS G12C Is a Prevalent Oncogenic Driver Mutation in NSCLC, the Most Common Form of Lung Cancer1,2,4